-"But," I added, "I perceive a great number of persons about here of extreme age.
-Now, how long generally do the people in this country live?"
+"You are the youngest woman I have ever seen," said I, "to be a great-grandmother.
+She said she had started early, and so had her daugher and granddaughter.
+I added, "I have noticed there is a great number of persons about here of extreme age.
+How long do the people in this country usually live?"

 "What pigeon-hole!" said I.

-"Blow that turf, Paudeen; "and Paudeen, with distended cheeks and compressed lips, forthwith poured a few vigorous blasts on the sod of turf, which soon flickered and blazed, while the kind old woman lighted her faggots of bogwood at the flame.
+"Here where we are," she replied.
+"The wild pigeons often build in the bushes and the ivy that is round the mouth of the cave, and in here too," said she, pointing into the gloomy depth of the interior.
+She said to the boy: "Blow that turf, Paudeen; "and Paudeen, with distended cheeks and compressed lips, poured a few vigorous blasts on the sod of turf.
+Soon it flickered and blazed while the kind old woman lighted her faggots of bogwood at the flame.

-"Oh, no trouble at all, your honour, but the greatest of pleasure;" and so saying, she went into the cave, and I followed, carefully choosing my steps by the help of her torch-light along the slippery path of rock that overhung the river.
-When she had reached a point of some little elevation, she held up her lighted pine branches, and waving them to and fro, asked me if I could see the top of the cave.
+"Now, sir, follow me," she said to me and went into the cave.
+I followed, carefully choosing my steps by the help of her torch-light along the slippery path of rock that overhung the river.
+She held up her lighted pine branches, and waving them to and fro, asked me if I could see the top of the cave.

-I told her I had not.
+I had not.

-"Well, I myself don't know half of themonly partly; but strive and see it before you go, sir, for there are those who says it isn't lucky to come to the cave and leave it without seeing the white trout.
+"They say it is a fairy trout and tell very queer stories about it.
+Strive and see it before you go, sir, for there are those who says it isn't lucky to come to the cave and leave it without seeing the white trout.
 And if you are a bachelor, sir, and didn't get a peep at it, you would never be married, and sure that would be a murther."

-"Oh," said I, "I hope the fairies would not be so spiteful"
+"Oh," said I, "I hope the fairies would not be so spiteful – "